 That didn't happen.

-Yet I still log on every day to make my spellcloth and check auction house prices.
+Yet I still log on every day to make my Spellcloth and check auction house prices.
 The game continues to hold my attention.
 I'm more engaged than I ever have been.

 The Burning Crusade is a much better game than World of Warcraft

 After only a month at max level in TBC Classic, I've crafted a purple robe, gloves, and belt.
 I've purchased a purple trinket, cloak, and off-hand using the currency from Heroic-difficulty dungeons.
 I've received my Tier 4 hat from Karazhan, and I've bought two purple rings and a purple Best-in-Slot sword from reputation vendors.
-All of this gear is as good or better than anything raiders will get, with a few exceptions.
+All of this gear is as good as or better than anything raiders will get, with a few exceptions.